overture-stack/website/markdown/documentation/song/installation/configurations/profiles.md

 ---
 title: Run Profiles
 ---

-Song uses [Spring Profiles](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html) as a feature to manage the running of a Song server in different environments.
-Spring profiles allow different settings to be applied to different environments, for example keeping security strict in production but less strict in test deployments.
+[Spring Profiles](https://docs.spring.io/spring-boot/docs/1.2.0.M1/reference/html/boot-features-profiles.html) are used to configure the Song Server for running in various environments.
+With Spring profiles, you can customize settings based on your specific deployment scenario.
+For instance, you can enforce strict security measures in production while relaxing them in test deployments.

-During configuration, you will need to enable the active profiles in the `song-server-[version]/conf/application.yml` file.
-The active profiles to use for a particular application can be specified using the `profiles` argument which should be added at the start of the `spring` block, for example:
+For Songs configuration, you will need to enable the active profiles found in Songs `application.yml` file [located here](https://github.com/overture-stack/SONG/blob/develop/song-server/src/main/resources/application.yml).
+The active profiles to use for a particular application can be specified using the `profiles` argument added at the start of the `spring` block, an example is provided below:

 ```yaml
 spring:
   profiles:
     active: "prod,jwt,secure,kafka,score-client-credentials"
 ```

 Descriptions of the profiles available to Song are provided below.
 Depending on the type of configuration, some profiles are required to run and some are optional.

 # Secure

 The `secure` profile:

 - Enables API-key authentication for Song requests.
 - If [Ego](/documentation/ego) is used as the authentication method with Song, this profile is required.
 The default URL is configured to work with Ego.
 - The scopes defined in this profile can be modified based on your needs.
 By default, `song.WRITE` is configured for access with Ego.